maximzaika/ReChat/README.md

   - Comes with few bugs that will be fixed within a week depending on my time availability.
    [YouTube Video Demonstration](https://youtu.be/yg3dsdgJAU4)
-   Node: All the bugs that can be seen in the video of 0.91 are fixed.
-Video is to be updated.
+   **Note: All the bugs that can be seen in the video of 0.91 are fixed.
+Video is to be updated.**

 # Tech